 Upon review of a submitted report, NSF may request that copies be submitted of any contracts, agreements, or documentation of financial transactions associated with the submitted FFDR.

-Foreign support that is received after July 31st of the current reporting year will be reported during the next year's submission window.
-For example, if an IHE receives foreign support on July 31, 2024, this support must be reported during the 2025 FFDR submission window.
+Foreign support that is received after June 30 of the current reporting year will be reported during the next year's submission window.
+For example, if an IHE receives foreign support on July 31, 2025, this support must be reported during the 2026 FFDR submission window.

-What happens if an IHE does not submit a FFDR by July 31st?
+What happens if an IHE does not submit a FFDR by October 31?

-All FFDR preparers associated with the requesting IHE will receive an email notification confirming their extension request was submitted and approved.
+All FFDR Preparers associated with the requesting IHE will receive an email notification confirming their extension request was submitted and approved.
 In addition, a green success message will display at the top of the IHE's FFDR main page communicating that the extension request was approved.

 How long will an IHE have to submit the FFDR after receiving an extension?

 The IHE will have 30 calendar days after the extension request was approved to submit the FFDR.
 The "extended deadline" will display in the gray box on the FFDR main page with the new deadline date.
-If the FFDR cannot be submitted within the 30 calendar day period, the IHE can request another 30 day extension.

 What if the FFDR is not submitted by the extension deadline?